-For service organizations: Service organization management is encouraged to engage a practitioner to perform a SAS No. 70 (Report on the Processing of Transactions by Service Organizations) review that reports on the internal control policies and procedures placed in operation and tests of operating effectiveness, or the carrier's IPA may perform procedures to determine the effectiveness of the service organization's controls.
+2 Statement of Auditing Standard (SAS) No. 70 was amended by SAS No. 88 in December 1999.
+SAS No. 88 replaced existing language in SAS No. 70 with language and concepts in SAS No. 55, control policies and procedures placed in operation and tests of operating effectiveness, or the carrier's IPA may perform procedures to determine the effectiveness of the service organization's controls.
 Practitioners should consider the testing and reporting requirements contained in the Codification of Statements on Auditing Standards, AU sec.
 324, Reporting on an Entity's Internal Control Structure over Financial Reporting.